PearCoding/rodent/README.md

     Wenzel Jakob and Johannes Hanika.
 2019.
 A Low-Dimensional Function Space for Efficient Spectral Upsampling.
 In Computer Graphics Forum (Proceedings of Eurographics) 38(2).

+Initial sampling of wavelengths at the sensor/camera is based on the work of:

+    Radziszewski, Michal & Boryczko, Krzysztof & Alda, Witold.
+(2009).
+An Improved Technique for Full Spectral Rendering.
+Journal of WSCG.
+17.

 # Building

 The dependencies are: CMake, AnyDSL, libpng, SDL2, and optionally the Embree sources for the benchmarking tools.